-Ceramic (or porcelain) tile for a kitchen backsplash is the most popular and widely used option mainly because it’s very resilient, most economical out of other options and they often come in complimentary sizes with larger field tiles for the floor.
+Ceramic (or porcelain) tile for a kitchen backsplash is the most popular and widely used option mainly because it’s very resilient, most economical out of other options.
+They often come in complimentary sizes with larger field tiles for the floor.

-I’ve seen people put very large field tiles on the backsplash – I’d advise against it mainly for lack of creative design.
-I mean, if you just want a minimalist look with little grout lines, then do a larger field tile.
+I’ve seen people put huge field tiles on the backsplash – I’d advise against it mainly for lack of creative design.
+I mean, if you want a minimalist look with little grout lines, then do a larger field tile.

-If you want to go with a mesh mounted mosaic (pictured), then you have an array of amazing choices that mimic just about any look you like.
-Here is a backsplash mosaic that simulates the natural look of slate – without the maintenance and worrying about the tile chipping, peeling and cracking over time.
+If you want to go with a mesh-mounted mosaic (pictured), then you have an array of excellent choices that mimic just about any look you like.
+Here is a backsplash mosaic that simulates the natural look of slate – without the maintenance and worrying about the tile chipping, peeling, and cracking over time.

 If you opt to go for this option, go with a glazed ceramic or porcelain tile.
-These are virtually impossible to stain as they barely absorb anything which means common household items found in the kitchen like sauces, cooking oils, wines, etc. wipe right off.
-They’re also very heat and fade resistant so nothing in your kitchen will be able to hurt it.
+These are virtually impossible to stain as they barely absorb anything, which means everyday household items found in the kitchen like sauces, cooking oils, wines, etc., wipe right off.
+They’re also very heat and fade-resistant, so nothing in your kitchen will be able to hurt it.

 Go with this option if you’re looking for a bulletproof tile that will last forever and with very little upkeep.